erroronline1/qualitymanagement/readme.md

 to customize this software to your needs it is definitely neccessary to have someone change values within the vba-code- and the javascript-configuration files. you might at least know someone who does this as a hobby and is happy to do that for you for a couple of drinks. or after these... i was hoping to have done enough documentation and commenting, so maybe you might as well get a grasp on changing the setting-files yourself.
 **on the bright side everything is open source and can be maintained by any programmer/webdeveloper/webdeveloping agency that does javascript and knows how to access the visual basic editor via the office developer tab!**

+if you are a programmer i can recommend [notepad++ portable](https://notepad-plus-plus.org/download/) out of personal experience  in case you have restricted access to your it. also [git portable](https://sourceforge.net/projects/gitportable/).

 [back to top](#bottle-light-quality-management-software)